Skip to content

 ”Zone redundancy”Wrong SKU tierUse P1v4+ for App Service

-”Missing tags”Required tags absentAdd baseline tags (see bicep-code-best-practices.instructions.md) + governance extras
+”Missing tags”Required tags absentAdd baseline tags (see iac-bicep-best-practices.instructions.md or iac-terraform-best-practices.instructions.md) + governance extras

 Run preflight check: